CumulusNetworks/docs/content/cumulus-netq-40/Manage-Configuration/Manage-Inventory/Monitor-Switch-Inventory.md

 ## Monitor Software Services

-Cumulus Linux and NetQ run a number of services to deliver the various features of these products.
+Cumulus Linux and NetQ run many services to deliver the various features of these products.
 You can monitor their status using the `netq show services` command.
 The services related to system-level operation are described here.
 Monitoring of other services, such as those related to routing, are described with those topics.
 NetQ automatically monitors the following services:

 - **bgpd**: BGP (Border Gateway Protocol) daemon
 - **clagd**: MLAG (Multi-chassis Link Aggregation) daemon